MicrosoftDocs/cognitive-toolkit-docs/articles/Setup-Windows-Python.md

 ### Anaconda3

-We have been testing CNTK with Anaconda3 4.1.1 (64-bit) and Python versions 2.7, 3.4, 3.5, as well as Anaconda3 4.3.1 with Python version 3.6.
+We have been testing CNTK with Anaconda3 4.1.1 (64-bit) and Python versions 2.7 and 3.5, as well as Anaconda3 4.3.1 with Python version 3.6.
 If you do not have a Anaconda3 Python installation, install [Anaconda3 4.1.1 Python for Windows (64-bit)](https://repo.continuum.io/archive/Anaconda3-4.1.1-Windows-x86_64.exe).

 Below we assume Anaconda is installed and that it is listed before any other Python installations in your PATH.
 If you plan on using a GPU enabled version of CNTK, you will need a CUDA 9 compliant graphics card and up-to-date graphics drivers installed on your system.